Eschatologue/CM_wiki/docs/class/artificer/alchemist.md

 ***Fortifying Elixirs.*** Whenever a creature drinks an experimental elixir you created, the creature gains Temporary Hit Points equal to 2d6 + your Intelligence modifier (minimum of 1 Temporary Hit Point).

-***Lesser Restoration.*** You always have the Lesser Restoration spell prepared, and you cast it without expending a spell slot, provided you use Alchemist's Supplies as the spellcasting focus.
+***Lesser Restoration.*** You always have the [:spell-level-2: Lesser Restoration] spell prepared, and you cast it without expending a spell slot, provided you use Alchemist's Supplies as the spellcasting focus.
 You can do so a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 ### Level 15: Chemical Mastery